AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What did the pirate say on his 80th birthday?
+What is the tallest building in the world?

-Aye Matey!
+The library, it’s got the most stories!
 <!-- JOKE-END -->